6 fruits from the Caribbean that are great to use in smoothies or juices

-The most common fruits found in the Caribbean that are perfect for smoothies or juices are mango, papaya, passionfruit, pineapple, guava, and tomato.
+The most common fruits in the Caribbean that are perfect for smoothies or juices are mango, papaya, passionfruit, pineapple, Guava, and tomato.
 These fruits need a warm climate to grow.

 Here are the most common Caribbean Fruits

-The mango also is known as “the king of all fruits”.
-It is a stone fruit (fruit that contains a seed in the middle) that is native to India and Southeast Asia.
+The mango also is known as “the king of all fruits.”
+It is a stone fruit (fruit containing seed in the middle) native to India and Southeast Asia.
 There are hundreds of different types of mangoes that vary in size, shape, color, and taste.

 On top of their, many studies have correlated mangoes and their many nutrients to improved immunity, digestive health, eyesight, hair and skin health, and heart health.
 Mango is high in Vitamin A and Vitamin C.

-Papayas are sweet and tangy fruits and are perfect to enjoy during summer months.
+Papayas are sweet and tangy fruits and are perfect for enjoying during the summer months.
 The papaya is believed to originate somewhere in tropical America, southern Mexico, and Central America.

-Papayas commonly used salads, sherbets, juices, and smoothies.
+Papayas commonly use salads, sherbets, juices, and smoothies.
 The papaya has many other benefits, including health benefits.
-It is rich with antioxidants, which can help reduce inflammation, it is full of nutrients, it may help improve the health of your heart, can improve your digestion, and much more!
+It is rich in antioxidants, which can help reduce inflammation, it is full of nutrients, it may help improve the health of your heart, can improve your digestion, and much more!

-Passionfruit is a fruit with a tough outer skin and a juicy seed-filled inside that comes from the Passiflora vine.
+Passionfruit has a tough outer skin and a juicy seed-filled inside that comes from the Passiflora vine.
 It is grown all over the world.
-Passionfruit is good for diabetics because it has a low glycemic index and high fiber content.
+Passionfruit is suitable for people with diabetes because it has a low glycemic index and high fiber content.